 Collecting and maintaining contact details

-There are three activities that underpin your approach for collecting graduates’ contact details:
+There are three activities that underpin your approach for collecting graduates’ personal contact details:

-You will need to collect contact details for all the graduates in your Graduate Outcomes population.
+You will need to collect personal contact details for all the graduates in your Graduate Outcomes population.

-The collection of graduates’ contact details can take place throughout the year.
-There isn't a formally required date for collection; all that is required is for you to have collected robust and comprehensive details by the specified return date for the relevant contact period.
+The collection of graduates’ personal contact details can take place throughout the year.
+There isn't a formally required date for collection; all that is required is for you to have collected robust, accurate and comprehensive details by the specified return date for the relevant contact period.

 You must ensure that your collection of contact details complies with GDPR guidelines.
 You can read more about the data protection implications of Graduate Outcomes.